AngellXR/metaversedev/README.md

 We use Github to self organize around github [milestones](https://github.com/AngellXR/metaversedev/milestones) and [discussions](https://github.com/AngellXR/metaversedev/discussions).

-Angell owns the metaverse.dev domain, how might we leverage this for good?

 One of our key assets for this effort is metaverse.dev, which we believe should be used for an open source knowledge sharing resource.
 How can we make it easier for people to achieve their goal of becoming a Metaverse creator?
 How can we share what we have learned, and guide others along the way?
 How can we ensure that the content we share is sustainably produced, and managed by the community rather than a small bottleneck?

 ## :bulb: Why are we here?